hashicorp/terraform-provider-google/website/docs/r/storage_transfer_job.html.markdown

 * `project` - (Optional) The project in which the resource belongs.
 If it is not provided, the provider project is used.

+* `status` - (Optional) Status of the job.
+Default: `ENABLED`. **NOTE: The effect of the new job status takes place during a subsequent job run.
+For example, if you change the job status from ENABLED to DISABLED, and an operation spawned by the transfer is running, the status change would not affect the current operation.**

 ## Attributes Reference